Recycling Code

 Background

-Food delivery has become part of everyday life, but the plastic containers it creates are often too dirty to be recycled properly.
+Food delivery has become part of everyday life, but the plastic delivery containers are often too contaminated with food residue to be recycled properly.
 Even when people intend to recycle, the extra step of washing containers is easy to ignore.

 Insight